Crop Monitor for AMIS

 Wheat Conditions

 Wheat crop conditions over main growing areas are based upon a combination of national and regional crop analyst inputs along with earth observation data.
-Crop condition information is based upon information as of May 28th.
 Where crops are in other than favourable conditions the climatic drivers responsible for those conditions are displayed.

 For detailed description of the pie chart please see box at the bottom of the page.